Albert Rösti: Early life and education

-Rösti was born 7 August 1967 in Kandersteg, in the canton of Bern, into a Protestant mountain farmer family.
-He studied agronomy at ETH Zurich.
-He graduated in 2002 to study at the University of Rochester as a Master of Business Administration.
+Rösti was born 7 August 1967 in Kandersteg, Switzerland, the youngest of four children, to Hans Rösti (1925–2010), a mountain farmer, and Hanny Rösti (née Steeb), into a Protestant family.

+The Rösti family has their place of origin in Frutigen in the Bernese Alps.
+His maternal grandfather was originally from Bodelshausen, Baden-Württemberg, and settled in Kandersteg, with the trade of painter in the 1920s.
+Roestis mother was born a German citizen and was only automatically naturalized by marriage.
+Hence Rösti is of partial German descent.

+He attended primary and secondary schools in Kandersteg before completing his Matura at Gymnasium Thun in 1987.
+He graduated with a degree in agricultural engineering at ETH Zurich in 1994.
+Additionally, he completed a federal teaching license to lecture at vocational schools and technical universities.
+In 1997, Rösti completed his PhD in technical science.
+In 2002, he also completed an MBA program between the University of Bern and University of Rochester.

 Professional career

 Rösti entered the Bern Department of Economic Affairs in 1998, and he served as Deputy Secretary General from 2001 to 2003 and as Secretary General from 2003 to 2006.
 He then became the director of Swiss Milk Producers.
 Since 2013 he is owner and manager of the business and politics consulting firm Büro Dr. Rösti GmbH.

 From 2007 to 2014, Rösti was president of the Agricultural Information Service (LID).
-In May 2014.
-He was elected as the president of Action for a Sensible Energy Policy Switzerland (AVES).
+In May 2014, he was elected as the president of Action for a Sensible Energy Policy Switzerland (AVES).
 In May 2015, Rösti replaced Caspar Baader as the president of Swiss Oil, the Swiss association of fuel traders.

 Rösti lives in Uetendorf, is married, and has two children.

 Political career

 From 2000 to 2007, Rösti served as the president of Uetendorf chapter of the SVP.
 Since January 2008 he was a member of the local council of Uetendorf, and in 2014 he became the mayor of Uetendorf, replacing Hannes Zaugg-Graf.

 Rösti ran unsuccessfully in 2010 in the Bernese Government elections.
 He was first elected in the 2011 Swiss federal election to the National Council.
 For the 2015 Swiss federal election, Rösti was the SVP's campaign manager, and he ran unsuccessfully for the Council of States for Bern.
-Rösti served in the National Council until December 31, 2022.
+Rösti served in the National Council until 31 December 2022.

 In November 2015, the Bern chapter of the SVP nominated Rösti as a candidate for the Swiss Federal Council for the 2015 elections, but he withdrew his candidacy for the Council two weeks later.

 On 23 April 2016, Rösti was unanimously elected as the Chairman of the SVP, replacing retiring Chairman Toni Brunner.
 He resigned from the party leadership in 2020 after the election of Marco Chiesa.

 On 7 December 2022, Rösti was elected to the Federal Council in the 2022 Swiss Federal Council election, replacing Ueli Maurer.
 He assumed office on 1 January 2023.